 They are imposed to protect the lender if the management of the borrower’s organization starts acting against the bondholders.
 Bond Holders take the help of covenants to impose restrictions on the borrower, so borrowers are now forced to think for the interest of the lender.
-The main concern of bondholders is the default from the borrowers, so all the covenants are restrictions imposed on the borrower by the lender to safeguard the lender’s wealth.
+The main concern of bondholders is the default from the borrowers, so all the restrictions imposed on the borrower by the lender to safeguard the lender’s wealth.

 FFC Ltd is planning to issue bonds worth $10 Million.
 FFC approached a few lenders and offered to pay interest of 8%.
 The lender, after proper evaluation of the creditworthiness of FFC, decided to put a few covenants before buying the bonds.